Greece Moments Greece Moments

 The rock chapel of Profitis Iliad

-If you walk around the rock, you can climb up a staircase to the upper chapel of Profitis Ilias.
-The view from the forecourt of the chapel is magnificent and the surrounding mountain landscape of Andros is simply breathtakingly beautiful!
+If you walk around the rock, you can climb a staircase up to the upper chapel of Profitis Ilias.
+The view from the forecourt of the chapel is magnificent, and the surrounding mountain landscape of Andros is simply breathtakingly beautiful!

 #8 Wine enjoyment at Kourtesis